-MATERIALS AND EQUIPMENT REQUIRED
+MATERIALS AND EQUIPMENT REQUIRED BUT NOT SUPPLIED

 - Serological Pipette.

 - Small Plastic Test Tubes.

 - Agglutination Slides.

 - Mixing Sticks.

-- 37°C Water Bath.
+- 37°C Incubator.

 - 9 g/L saline solution.

 - Mechanical rotator adjustable to 80-100 rpm.

-SLIDE TECHNIQUE
+SLIDE TECHNIQUE (qualitative test)

-- Pipette 50 μl of the sample to be tested and 1 drop of each control into separate circles on the slide (when testing for Brucella antibodies it is recommended to reduce the sample volume to 20 μl). - 2.
-Add 50 μl of undiluted antigen suspension to each circle next to the sample to be tested. - 3.
+- 1. Pipette 50 μl of the sample to be tested and 1 drop of each control into separate circles on the slide (See 7 and 8 of Controls and Advice). - 2.
+Add 50 μI of undiluted antigen suspension to each circle next to the sample to be tested. - 3.
 Mix well using a disposable stirrer and spread the mixture over the entire area enclosed by the circle. - 4.
 Place the slide on a mechanical rotator at 80-100 rpm for 1 minute. - 5.
-Read the agglutination in each circle macroscopically after one minute.
+Read the agglutination in each circle macroscopically immediately after the 1 minute rotation time.